stephen422/compiler-base/README.md

 compiler-base
 =============

-A simple compiler project for building a systems programming language.
+A simple compiler project for building a simple functional programming language.

-Main goals of the language:
+Coarse design goals:

-* Built-in static analysis tools (searching & refactoring)
+* Strong focus on functional programming

-* Simple constructs with safe memory management
+* Dynamically-typed by default, support gradual typing

-* Fast compilation speed
+* Embeddable with a small, self-contained VM

 Copyright 2017 Hansung Kim